Skip to Content

 Coordinates: 41°11’58″N 112°47’68″W

 The Great Salt Lake in Utah is the largest saltwater lake in the Western Hemisphere and stands as a reminder of the once-great Lake Bonneville.
-So significant a geological landmark is the lake that nearby Salt Lake City derives its name from the great lake: the ‘Great’ being dropped in 1868.
+A significant geological landmark is the lake nearby Salt Lake City derives its name from the great lake: the ‘Great’ being dropped in 1868.

-The Great Salt Lake makes for a brilliant vacation destination with plenty to do.
-Swimming is obviously very popular, and its increased salinity makes for an enjoyable float in the sunshine.
+The Great Salt Lake is a brilliant vacation destination with plenty to do.
+Swimming is very popular, and its increased salinity makes for an enjoyable float in the sunshine.
 There’s also the opportunity to go sailing on the lake or kayaking if you’ve got a little more energy to burn.

 The area is also a fantastic sport for wildlife enthusiasts.
-Go for a wander along the shoreline, or visit Antelope Island, and you can find the likes of Bison, deer, elk, and antelope roaming freely!
-There are also coyotes and bobcats in the area, but you might enjoy the less risky venture of bird watching at Bear River Bird Refuge instead!
+Go wander along the shoreline or visit Antelope Island, where Bison, deer, elk, and antelope are roaming freely!
+There are also coyotes and bobcats in the area, but you might enjoy the less risky bird-watching venture at Bear River Bird Refuge instead!

-See Related: Best Day Trips from Salt Lake City, Utah
+See Related: Day Trips from Salt Lake City, Utah

 11. Lake Bumbunga